kfrancis/CommunityAbp.AspNetZero.DistributedEventBus/README.md

 - Publish override sends to Service Bus each call (independent of outbox usage) after base logic.
 - Handlers are also invoked by Azure subscription processor messages (in addition to direct dispatch if you also publish without outbox).
 - If an inbox implementation is registered & passed into the bus, incoming messages are first stored as `IncomingEventInfo`.
 - Subscription requires `SubscriptionName` when using topics.
-For queues omit or leave null (adapter expects subscription for processor; adapt if targeting queue semantics only).
+For queues omit or adapt.

 ### Duplicate / Idempotency
 Use event IDs / correlation IDs (`SetCorrelationId`) + unique constraints in inbox storage to ensure single processing.